crisarenas/Mapping-Holonomic/Software_Requirements.md

 ## TIAGo Packages
 Next, the TIAGo packages for ROS **Melodic** must be installed.
 To do so, follow the instructions on [this website](http://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/InstallUbuntuAndROS).
+Keep in mind that the catkin build process may take more than 10 minutes.

-Finally, add the following lines at the end of the ``.bashrc`` file.
-The path of this file is ``/home/<username>/.bashrc``.
-Open it up using your preferred editor.
+Lastly, add the following lines to the end of the ``.bashrc`` file.
+The file path is ``/home/<username>/.bashrc``.
+Open it using your preferred text editor.
 ```
 source /opt/ros/melodic/setup.bash
 source /home/<username>/<your_workspace_name>/src/setup.bash